angular/angular/aio/content/guide/router-tutorial.md

 However, the only way to use those routes is for the user to manually type the path in the browser's address bar.
 In this section, you'll add two links that users can click to navigate between the `heroes-list` and `crisis-list` components.
 You'll also add some CSS styles.
-While these styles are not required, they make it easier to identify the link for the currently-displayed component.
+While these styles are not required, they make it easier to identify the link for the currently displayed component.
 You'll add that functionality in the next section.

 1. Open the `app.component.html` file and add the following HTML below the title.